Human rights in Dubai: LGBT rights

-Both Federal and Emirate law prohibit homosexuality and cross-dressing with punishment ranging from imprisonment, floggings, fines, deportation, chemical castration, forced psychological treatments, honor killings, vigilante executions, beatings, forced anal examinations, forced hormone injections, and torture.
+Both Federal and Emirate law prohibit homosexuality and cross-dressing with punishment ranging from death, imprisonment, floggings, fines, deportation, chemical castration, forced psychological treatments, honor killings, vigilante executions, beatings, forced anal examinations, forced hormone injections, and torture..
+However, the 2023 United Arab Emirates Human Rights Report issued by the U.S. State Department found no known cases of prosecutions against LGBTQI+ individuals.

 Prostitution

 Prostitution in Dubai is illegal but still exists.
 Dubai is considered to have the most popular sex industry out of the UAE.
 Prostitution starts with pimps luring women from different parts of the world, like Eastern Europe, Central Asia, Southeast Asia, East Africa, Iraq, Iran, and Morocco.
 Pimps tell them they are going to be maids and then force them into prostitution.
 Each family is allowed a certain number of visas in order to hire foreign workers and the 'extra' foreign workers not needed by the family are sold to a middle man.
 Women have their passports taken away after they reach Dubai.
 It was reported that there were over 25,000 foreign prostitutes in the country.
 Women cannot report being forced into prostitution to the police because they would be arrested for engaging in illegal sex acts.
 In some cases, there are minors involved in the prostitution rings.
 In 2007, a news report reported that a total of 170 prostitutes were arrested, along with 12 pimps and 65 clients most of whom were from China.

 In the early 1990s years, Dubai became famous in the United Arab Emirates as a place for the sex trade of Iranian women.
 Since 1990, Iranian women quickly became more popular throughout the Middle East for prostitution.
 The income of Iranian prostitutes in neighboring countries including Dubai is considered high but risky.
-Persian dance and twerking usually requested from Iranian prostitutes.
+Persian dance and twerking is usually requested from Iranian prostitutes.